A guide to SFF PCs (WIP)

 RAM (Random Access Memory)

-SFF PCs typically have two RAM slots, supporting DDR3, DDR4, or DDR5 RAM depending on the CPU and motherboard, the maximum capacity usually ranges from 16GB to 128GB, i recommend using two identical RAM sticks to enable dual-channel (double the bandwidth), you can use higher-frequency RAM than what the CPU officially supports; the RAM will simply downclock to the CPU-supported frequency.
+SFF PCs typically have two RAM slots, supporting DDR3, DDR4, or DDR5 RAM depending on the CPU and motherboard, the maximum capacity usually ranges from 16GB to 256GB, i recommend using two identical RAM sticks to enable dual-channel (double the bandwidth), you can use higher-frequency RAM than what the CPU officially supports, the RAM will downclock to maximum supported frequency by memory controller.

 Most SSF PCs support SO-DIMM (RAM in Laptop), which is smaller than standard DIMM RAM, but they have similar performances.

-I recommend using DDR4 or DDR5 RAM, as it is the most common, well-supported, and cost-effective option.
-Here are some general recommendations (in 2025):
+I recommend using DDR4 or DDR5 RAM, as it is the most common, well-supported, here are some general recommendations (in 2025):

 - 4GB: Barebones Linux server, light applications. (small website hosting, router, NAS)